 A Labour Market Impact Assessment (LMIA) is one of the most misunderstood parts of Canadian immigration.
-People hear that a valid job offer can add 50 or even 200 CRS points, and they assume getting an LMIA is something they can do themselves.
-It isn't.
-The LMIA is the employer's responsibility, and the employer's decision.
+People still hear outdated claims that a valid job offer adds 50 or even 200 CRS points, but IRCC removed job-offer CRS points on March 25, 2025.
+The LMIA is still the employer's responsibility, and the employer's decision.
 You can't apply for one, buy one, or force an employer to get one.

 The bottom line

 An LMIA is a document your Canadian employer must obtain from the government proving no Canadian worker is available for the job.
 It costs the employer $1,000 per position, takes 2-5 months to process, and requires the employer to advertise the job for at least 4 weeks first.
-If you get a valid LMIA-backed job offer, it adds 50 CRS points (TEER 1, 2, or 3) or 200 points (TEER 0 senior management).
-But here's the honest truth: most Express Entry applicants get their ITA without an LMIA.
-It helps enormously if you can get one, but it's not something you can control.
+A valid LMIA-backed job offer can still support a work permit, some Express Entry program eligibility, and some provincial streams.
+Under current CRS rules, though, it adds 0 CRS points.

 What is an LMIA?